BenZhang/pixelforce_recipes/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pixelforce_recipes.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Integrate with supervisor
+## supervisor support

-The recipes for capistrano3 have been upgrade to supervisor from init script.
+The recipes for capistrano3 with supervisor support.
+Please use `process:supervisor:task` to invoke it.
 They relied on some capistrano plugins for some variables

 * [**rvm**](https://github.com/capistrano/rvm) for `rvm_ruby_version`